MangoFizz/balltze/README.md

 ## Contributing
-If you have any suggestions or want to contribute in any other way to the project, feel free to do so and submit a pull request.
+If you have any suggestions or want to contribute in any other way to the project, feel free to do so and open an issue or submit a pull request.
 The project has big goals in mind, so any kind of help is more than welcome.

 ## Special mentions
 - [Chimera](https://github.com/SnowyMouse/chimera) - The biggest mod for Halo 1 on PC and